-Most of the space on this screen is taken up by elements that are used by a generator that can create material containing random groups or random collections of actual words, or random call signs.
-The three radio buttons on the right determine whether it creates random Groups, or picks a random collection of Words from a word list, or generates random Calls using a call sign generator described in detail in Appendix A. The text box a little further down, initially showing 50, defines how many Words (= Groups) the new message will have.
+Most of the space on this screen is taken up by elements that are used by a generator that can create material containing random groups or random collections of actual words.
+The two radio buttons on the right determine whether it creates random Groups or picks a random collection of words from a Word

+List.
+The text box a little further down, initially showing 50, defines how many Words (= Groups) the new message will have.
 You can type in any number up to 20000.
-Finally you create the actual text by clicking on the Create Message(s) button.
-A right-click on the button will create messages 0 through 9 of the current lesson in one operation.
-If you create just a single message with a click on the button, the newly created random text will be shown in Windows Notepad where you could further modify it.
+Finally you create the actual text by clicking on the Create Message button, and after a second or two the newly created random text will be shown in Windows Notepad where you could further modify it.
 (Just remember: creating the message does not mean it's in the CW Machine device yet; you have to click on the Load Lessons button to transfer it.)